 "The food processing sector has immense potential for future growth that needs to be further tapped against the global landscape.
 The present environment in conducive to Make in India in the sector and needs to be backed by innovation and technology," Kamble said.

-He was addressing a gathering after inaugurating the 10th edition of 'Fi and Hi India' trade show here yesterday.
+He was addressing a gathering after inaugurating the 10th edition of 'Fi and Hi India' trade show here on Monday.

 The only B2B platform for the Indian food and health sectors, the trade show will offer the industry an opportunity to source high-quality ingredients, network with professionals, learn the latest industry trends and innovations and expand their market share.